 PayPal is one of the most trusted names for collecting payments with your website.
-This popular payment gateway allows the ecommerce website owners to accept recurring payments using their Subscription and recurring payment service.
+This popular payment gateway allows the eCommerce website owners to accept recurring payments using their Subscription and recurring payment service.
 You can also collect automatic payments using it.

 PayPal recurring payment is actually a good option because it is “PayPal”.
-It is one of the safest name around!
+It is one of the safest names around!
 However, you can always go with WooCommerce subscriptions – with more features, and choose PayPal for the payment gateway!!

 YITH WooCommerce Subscription

 YITH WooCommerce subscriptions are yet another WooCommerce add-on for selling subscription-based products.
 Like the two we mentioned above, this plugin, too allows you to automatically accept payments at a determined period.
 It is a free plugin that you can include in your website to sell services and products with a subscription.

 WooCommerce allows selling digital as well as physical goods and therefore you can apply subscription on any of them.
 The plugin is free and comes with basic subscription features.
 You can stop the subscription using their PayPal account.

 You may also like:

 - 8 mistakes that can ruin your subscription-based website.